sleepjie/Valanar/Valanar Superdocument.md

 	Witches and heretics are burned in the streets.
 ---
 ### The Age of Ash
+- **???AV** -
 	When the Elder Gods, the mightiest of all beings, created the Titans and had their first attempt at granting life, they watched and observed.
 As their children worked to paint the details on the grand canvas their creators had given them, they noticed a fatal flaw in their design; for the Titans were immortal, and their world was too grand, their picture too perfect.
 The Elder Gods created the concept of chaos to balance order, night to balance the day, winter to balance the summer, and death to balance life.
 All things were made of magic; the sun, the Gods which would become the stars, the flowers, the creatures, but even the most powerful of magic is finite, and thus the Elder God’s creation was finally put in perfect balance, for in time, all magic would begin to fade.

 	The Gods, creatures of incredible magic, protectors to all of the life the Titans had crafted and guardians of mankind, disappeared from the world.
 Their planes, which themselves were magical representations of the roles they played in this dance of order and chaos, fade into the void from whence the Elder Gods came.
 The stars no longer shine in the night sky, and almost as a cruel metaphor, the days are dim and the nights pitch black.

 	Other creatures of intense power are weakened as the magic which once upheld all life begins to vanish, and many die out.
 As the non-material planes begin to shrink in size until eventually ceasing to exist, so too does the strength of their boundaries to the other planes of Valanar, and many demons desperately flee to the prime material plane where they might cling to their meagre power before they too fade away.

 	Beings in the spectral realms, who avoided returning to the Well of Souls through devotion to their deity or by circumstance alone, return to the void, as the Well ceases to churn.

 	The magical essence in all life begins to fade; crops cease to grow, roving bands of warriors stalk the lands in search of prey, and the world, just as all that came before it, slowly dies.

 	One day, the Elder Gods may return, and in their infinite wisdom, see it fit to continue their experiment.
 A plant will grow, a baby will be born, a lone star will appear in the night sky.

 	Or, perhaps not.
 Who could possibly know?

 ---
 # Geography
 Valanar is home to six continents and dozens of small island nations.
 In the far east, the hellish dunes of the Sah'Raza

+---
 ## Dol-Calandria
 The largest and most temperate continent in Valanar, home to the ‘Black Empire’ of Draymond and previously the seat of the old Doyverd Kingdom, which the vast majority of human civilisations can trace their roots back to.
 ### Draymond
 ##### Population and Demographics
 Draymond is the largest and most diverse cultural centre on Dol’Calandria, often referred to as the "melting pot" of Valanar.
 The population is primarily Human, with a significant number of Elves who migrated during various historical periods, particularly after the Serende'hel Reformation.
 The union of these two races gave rise to a notable population of Half-Elves, many of whom occupy significant roles in the empire’s political, academic, and military spheres.
 Other races, such as the Dwarrow and the Glimmerhin, are also present, though fewer in number.
 These higher races are not only accepted but often welcomed for their unique contributions to the empire’s complex society.
 ##### History and Founding
+**Kingdom of Doyverd**
 Founded by Human settlers before recorded time, Draymond’s origins as a kingdom go as far back as the first men; although records are limited, evidence within the Illuminator Archives suggests a primitive nation known as Doyverd was the first civilisation to call the continent home, spreading out from what is now the country of Draymond into the rest of the continent, essentially forming the first Empire of Man.
 Doyverd's rise to power began with its formidable warriors and advanced agriculture, allowing the fledgling kingdom to spread across what is now Draymond and into surrounding territories.
 These early settlers worshipped a pantheon of Titans and Old Gods, whose influence still lingers in Draymondian culture, though much of it has been overtaken by the more modern worship of the High Pantheon.

 By 2000BR, Doyverd was a vast empire that sought to dominate the northern reaches of Dol’Calandria, coming into conflict with Old Vitgaard, a fiercely independent kingdom that refused to submit to imperial rule.
 The conflict between Doyverd and Vitgaard would last for nearly two centuries, culminating in the War of the Long Winter.